-Nevertheless, I went home.
+Finally, I somehow reached home.
 My mother saw me crying and asked what happened.
 I told her everything.
-She asked me to come along with her.
-I couldn't understand.
-Why didn't she shout at me?
-I kept crying.
-We reached the park and I showed her how I navigated exactly.
+She asked me to come along with her to the park.
+I couldn't understand her response.
+After reaching the park, I showed her how where all I went.
 She walked for some minutes and stopped near the pond.
 She asked me to stop crying and listen to her carefully.

 She asked me to gather 5-6 stones.
 I somehow managed.
 Then, she asked me to throw them into the pond one-by-one.
 I was in no mood to comprehend this absurd activity and did what she told me.
 Alteast she didn't scold me, I thought.
 I threw one rock very weakly.
 I was exhausted from my mental tension and constant weeping.
 She said, "throw one again but this time I want to see energy."
 I managed, but I failed.
 She again said, "this time I want to hear the sound of a pebble dropping into the pond."
 I managed.
 Again she said, "now throw and I want to see ripples and waves."
 I wanted to end this long & unnecessary, out of context activity so I gave it a full shot and managed to form ripples.